Deaf culture: United States

-In part, the Department of Education defines deafness as "a hearing impairment that is so severe that the child is impaired in processing linguistic information through hearing, with or without amplification".
+In part, the U.S. Department of Education defines deafness as "a hearing impairment that is so severe that the child is impaired in processing linguistic information through hearing, with or without amplification".
 Hearing impairment is defined as "an impairment in hearing, whether permanent or fluctuating, that adversely affects a child's educational performance but that is not included under the definition of deafness".

 Other countries

-Although the United States leads in higher education opportunities for the deaf, there are colleges across the globe.
+Deaf culture is an active and vital aspect of deaf communities in many countries other than the U.S. and Europe.
+There are colleges across the globe.
 Brazil has several institutions, including Instituto Santa Tersinha and Escola para Crianças Surdas Rio Branco.
-China's deaf universities include Beijing Union University, Special Education College of Beijing University, and Zhongzhou University.
-Other notable universities for the deaf across the globe include Finland School for the Deaf in Finland, Institut National de Jeunes Sourds de Paris in France, Berlin School for the Deaf in Germany, and Northwest Secondary School for the Deaf in South Africa.
+China's deaf universities include Beijing Union University, Special Education College of Beijing University, and Zhengzhou University.
+Other notable universities for the deaf across the globe include Finland School for the Deaf in Finland, Institut National de Jeunes Sourds de Paris in France, and Berlin School for the Deaf in Germany.
+In India there has been a discussion and fight to add Indian Sign Language to the eighth schedule (The list of official languages in the Indian constitution.)